Karall0k/P1Group_3/README.md

 ![image](https://github.com/Karall0k/P1Group_3/assets/31460184/89d7c32c-1d18-4679-b0c2-8ae839c790c4)

 The graph below shows how the count of the most popular data science jobs changed over the last five years.
 Since this data is a small sample of all available data science jobs, this may not be representitive of the trend of the population.
 In this dataset, the salary information collected was greatest during 2023.
-(The reason that the trend decreases once 2024 starts is due to this year still being in progress so the over count would be less.)
+(The reason that the trend decreases once 2024 starts is due to this year still being in progress so the overall count would be less.)

  ![Top Four Most Popular Data Jobs 2020-2024](output_data/CompletePlotFig6.png)